ChannyClaus/channyclaus.github.io/posts/predicate-pushdown.md

 ```
 This is what we ended up doing for the aforementioned slow query, except it was a lot more complicated
 since there were many more joins in the query (we squeezed `LIMIT` clause for each of these tables).

+Maybe I'll dig into the query planner in Postgres sometime to see why it fails to plan efficiently for the first case.